rogervinas/snapshot-testing/README.md

 To configure the library just follow the [Junit5 + Gradle quickstart](https://github.com/origin-energy/java-snapshot-testing#quick-start-junit5--gradle-example):
 * Add the required dependencies
-* Add the required `resources/snapshot.properties` file.
-It uses by default `output-dir=src/test/java` so snapshots are generated within the source code (I suppose so you don't forget to commit them to git) but I personally use `output-dir=src/test/snapshots` sp snapshots are generated in its own directory.
+* Add the required [`src/test/resources/snapshot.properties`](src/test/resources/snapshot.properties) file.
+It uses by default `output-dir=src/test/java` so snapshots are generated within the source code (I suppose so you don't forget to commit them to git) but I personally use `output-dir=src/test/snapshots` so snapshots are generated in its own directory.

 * [Test a simple implementation](#test-a-simple-implementation)
   * [Use other serializers](#use-other-serializers)